pexip/os-llvm-pex-future/mlir/docs/Tutorials/Toy/Ch-7.md

 transformation, but we can't output or parse `.mlir`.
 For this we need to add support for parsing and printing instances of the `StructType`.
 This can be done by overriding the `parseType` and `printType` methods on the `ToyDialect`.
+Declarations for these methods are automatically provided when the type is exposed to ODS as detailed in the previous section.

 ```c++
 class ToyDialect : public mlir::Dialect {